Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Definitions and statement of our main results

 Let $\mathcal{D}= \R^{2}\setminus \bigcup^{3}_{i = 1}\obs_{i}\in \billiards$ be a billiard table, and let $\mathcal{F}:=\mathcal{F}(\mathcal{D})$.
 A key object in our study is the so-called \textit{Birkhoff Normal Form} for saddle fixed points of symplectic local surface diffeomorphisms, whose definition we now recall.
 We introduce it for period two orbits since this is the case we will consider in the following, but the same can be done for any periodic orbit (given a periodic orbit of period $p \geq 2$, each point in the orbit is a saddle fixed point of $\mathcal{F}^p$).
 Let $j\neq k\in \{1,2,3\}$, and let $(s(j,k),0)$ be the $(s,r)$-coordinates of the point of $\obs_j$ in the orbit $(jk)$.
 Recall that by~\cite{Mos,Ste}, there exists an analytic symplectomorphism $R\colon\mathcal{U}\to \mathcal{V}$ from a neighborhood $\mathcal{U}\subset \mathcal{M}$ of $(s(j,k),0)$ to a neighborhood $\mathcal{V}\subset \R^2$ of $(0,0)$ and a unique analytic map $\Delta=\Delta(\mathcal{D},j,k)\in C^\omega(\R,\R^*)$, with $\Delta(z)= \lambda +\sum_{\ell\geq 1} a_\ell z^\ell$, s.t.

 where $N$ is the \textit{Birkhoff Normal Form} of $\mathcal{F}^2|_{\mathcal{U}}$:

 In the following, we refer to $(a_\ell)_\ell$ as the \textit{Birkhoff invariants} or \textit{coefficients} of $N$. \\

 \begin{remark} The two symmetries described above are needed because of two different issues.
 Let us consider a billiard table $\mathcal{D}=\R^{2}\setminus \bigcup_{i =1}^3\obs_{i}\in \billiards_{\mathrm{sym}}$. \begin{itemize} \item The axial symmetry between $\obs_1$ and $\obs_2$ we ask for is similar to the one that appears for instance in the work of Zelditch.
 It is explained by the fact that in order to speak about Birkhoff Normal Forms, we need a fixed point.
 As the billiard map has no such fixed point, we need at least to consider its square.
-In the process, some information is lost, unless the pair $\{\obs_1,\obs_2\}$ has some $\Z_2$-symmetry; otherwise, we are \textit{a priori} only able to recover some averaged information between $\obs_1$ and $\obs_2$.
-In~\cite{BDSKL}, we have started to analyze ways to avoid this additional symmetry requirement, and in an upcoming work we will carry on this approach further in the analytic case. \item The second symmetry we require is due to a well known observation made in~\cite{CdV}.
-Indeed, the reason why we ask the obstacles $\obs_1,\obs_2$ to be symmetric follows from the fact that the Birkhoff Normal Form has some intrinsic symmetries (it has two axes of symmetry), and only conveys partial information on the billiard dynamics, which has \textit{a priori} only one natural symmetry, given by the time reversal property.
-Roughly speaking, we lose half of the information on the billiard map, unless it itself has some additional symmetry, which can be indeed ensured provided that $\obs_1,\obs_2$ have some $\Z_2$-symmetry. \end{itemize} \end{remark}
+In the process, some information is lost, unless $\obs_1$ and $\obs_2$ are the mirror image of each other; otherwise, we are \textit{a priori} only able to recover some averaged information between $\obs_1$ and $\obs_2$. \item The second symmetry we require is due to a well known observation made in~\cite{CdV3}.
+Indeed, the reason why we ask each of the obstacles $\obs_1,\obs_2$ to be themselves symmetric follows from the fact that the Birkhoff Normal Form has some intrinsic symmetries (it has two axes of symmetry), and only conveys partial information on the billiard dynamics, which has \textit{a priori} only one natural symmetry, given by the time reversal property.
+Roughly speaking, we lose half of the information on the billiard map, unless the map itself has some additional symmetry: this symmetry of the map can be ensured provided that $\obs_1,\obs_2$ have a $\Z_2$-symmetry. \end{itemize} \end{remark}